This page contains induction resources on professional learning, wellbeing and more as part of the Graduate Teacher

 To find out your EAL Regional Program Officer (RPO) and contact for further support, visit

 Explore the below teaching materials, support and professional development to help you improve numeracy outcomes in the classroom:

 The department is committed to diversity and inclusion.
 All school staff are responsible for actively encouraging an open and collaborative culture that demonstrates Koorie cultural capability and values relationships that enable authentic participation by Aboriginal and Torres Strait Islander people.

 Koorie Cultural Inclusion Practice note – Koorie Cultural Inclusion Practice Notes are designed to facilitate reflection upon existing Koorie cultural inclusion practices within schools - what it looks like at a whole school and classroom level.

 Koorie English Online – Modules that aim to promote awareness about Koorie English and associated teaching strategies to help strengthen literacy outcomes for Koorie English speakers.

 Protocols: for Koorie Education in Victorian primary & secondary schools – The Victorian Aboriginal Education Association (VAEAI) has produced this guide – Protocols for Koorie education in Victorian primary and secondary schools – in response to requests for guidance on appropriate protocols for schools to follow when seeking to provide a welcoming school environment for Victoria's Koorie communities, and for working respectfully with our Koorie community to enrich school curricula.

 Ideas for Aboriginal Inclusion everyday – practical examples that enhance Aboriginal Inclusion.

-Marrung Aboriginal Education Plan 2016 - 2026 – Marrung Aboriginal Education Plan 2016-2026 promotes lifelong learning for Koorie Victorians, and outlines a clear vision for all students in Victoria to learn through inclusive practices that acknowledge and explore the contributions and perspectives of Australian First Nations Peoples.
+Marrung Aboriginal Education Plan 2016 - 2026 (pdf - 1.08mb) – Marrung Aboriginal Education Plan 2016-2026 promotes lifelong learning for Koorie Victorians, and outlines a clear vision for all students in Victoria to learn through inclusive practices that acknowledge and explore the contributions and perspectives of Australian First Nations Peoples.

 - Wirnalung Ganai 2019 - 2021: Aboriginal Inclusion Plan - Wirnalung Ganai outlines the DET commitment to building a more inclusive and supportive workplace for Aboriginal people, including creating a physical environment that acknowledges Aboriginal cultures, listening to Aboriginal peoples knowledge and experiences, working with rather than for Aboriginal people and organisations.
 This means supporting diversity and promoting equal opportunities for all.